CharlottePrimiceri/VP_Project/README.md

 ############### change comment after printing the loss
-Due to the fact that the loss at the end of the training is stabilized at a value of about 0.4, training the model further than 20 epochs wouldn't be useful.
+Due to the fact that the loss at the end of the training is stabilized at a value of about 0.4, training the model further wouldn't be useful.
 After having taken some experiments, we **can't conclude that giving to the model the "hint" of the depth map helps the model predicting the segmentated image**.

 #### Training details: